Egypt hopes to attract $10-12 billion at investment summit in March

 "We cannot say that investors will not come unless the elections have been done.
 It's enough that we will announce that the process is ongoing," said Ahwany, leaving open the possibility that they might not happen until the end of March.

-Global investment bank Lazard and WPP, a multinational public relations firm, have been hired to organise the event.
+Global investment bank Lazard and WPP, a multinational public relations firm, have been hired to organize the event.

 (Reporting By Shadi Bushra and Stephen Kalin; editing by Susan Thomas)